Is 400 Mbps Good For Gaming?

 Some connections naturally provide a higher speed, while others are much slower and can be unreliable.

-Deciding which connection is best for you will depend on your gaming intentions, your physical location in the world, and your budget.
+Deciding which connection is best for you will depend on your gaming intentions, physical location, and budget.

-In most cities, you should have a plethora of internet service providers and can easily shop around to find the best one.
+In most cities, you should have a variety of internet service providers and you can easily shop around to find the best one.

 Mobile Networks